-Application : Applied Explanation : on application of the practice Details of activities performed by the Group Corporate Assurance (GCA) function, being the Group's internal audit arm is provided in the Governance & Audit Committee (GAC) Report, which is featured in the Annual Report 2020 and available on SDP's website under Investor Relations section at https://www.simedarbyplantation.com . a) Objectivity and Independence of GCA Staff GCA staff have no direct operational responsibility or authority over any of the activities audited.
+Application : Applied Explanation : on application of the practice Details of activities performed by the Group Corporate Assurance (GCA) function, being the Group's internal audit arm is provided in the Governance & Audit Committee (GAC) Report, which is featured in the Annual Report 2021 and available in the Annual Report and Presentations section on SDP's website at www.simedarbyplantation.com . a) Objectivity and Independence of GCA Staff GCA staff have no direct operational responsibility or authority over any of the activities audited.
 Accordingly, they do not implement internal controls, develop procedures, install systems, prepare records, or engage in any other activity that may impair their judgement.
 GCA staff exhibit the highest level of professional objectivity in gathering, evaluating, and communicating information about the activity or process being examined.
 They make a balanced assessment of all the relevant circumstances and not be unduly influenced by their own interests or others in forming judgements.
-All GCA staff had in June 2020, confirmed via the annual declaration that they are free from any relationships or conflicts of interest, which could impair their independence in carrying out their duties for the Group.
-They also abide by the Code of Ethics of the Institute of Internal Auditors (IIA) in upholding the principles of Integrity, Objectivity, Confidentiality and Competency in the conduct of their work. b) GCA Resources As of 31 December 2020, GCA has a staff strength of 55 individuals from various backgrounds and skills.
-93% of GCA staff have minimum tertiary qualifications and/or professional certifications including Certified Internal Auditor, Certification in Control Self-Assessment, Certified Information System Auditor, the Association of Chartered Certified Accountants and Certified Practising Accountant (Australia).
+All GCA staff had in May 2021, confirmed via the annual declaration that they are free from any relationships or conflicts of interest, which could impair their independence in carrying out their duties for the Group.
+They also abide by the Code of Ethics of the Institute of Internal Auditors (IIA) in upholding the principles of Integrity, Objectivity, Confidentiality and Competency in the conduct of their work. b) GCA Resources As of 31 December 2021, GCA has a staff strength of 56 individuals from various backgrounds and skills.
+93% of GCA staff have minimum tertiary qualifications and/or professional certifications including Certified Internal Auditor, Certification in Control Self-Assessment, Certified Information c) Chief Integrity & Assurance Officer

+System Auditor, the Association of Chartered Certified Accountants and Certified Practising Accountant (Australia).